Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Fractional Dynamics of Deep Learning

-While it is a valid approach to model the spectral dimension independently at different timescales, we don't need to do this for SGD for realistic choices of hyperparameters.
-We can use what is known as the asymptotic spectral dimension defined as:
+if $t$ belongs to timescale $t_i$.
+If the variation between these different dimensions is too large, the theoretical framing becomes more difficult.
+Luckily, we find that for SGD this spectral dimension is well-captured by a single constant over training.
+Thus for vanilla SGD we can use what is known as the asymptotic spectral dimension defined as: